kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 </p>

 #### 4.4.
-Lane detection under adverse conditions
+Lane Detection Under Adverse Conditions
 One of the main challenges encountered during development of the video lane detection pipeline was adapting our algorithm for robustness towards varying road surface conditions, and extreme scene lighting conditions.

-For the challenge video, a relatively simple conditional thresholding was introduced where each frame was categorized based on each frame's saturation conditions, and appropriate threshold levels were used for binary thresholding.
+For the **challenge video**, a relatively simple conditional thresholding was introduced, where each frame was categorized based on each frame's saturation conditions, and appropriate threshold levels were used for binary thresholding.

-For the harder challenge video, the simple two level thresholding scheme was no longer sufficient, and the conditional thresholding algorithm was expanded to achieve robustness towards  multiple lighting conditions, as describe in the video pipeline section.
+For the **harder challenge video**, the simple three level thresholding scheme was no longer sufficient, and the conditional thresholding algorithm was expanded to achieve robustness towards  multiple lighting conditions, as describe in the video pipeline section.

 Another issue was correctly recognizing lane markers when the road surface had other artifacts that could be easily confused with lane markers.
 To address this, we introduced detected lane quality assessment, which used simple statistical properties (which are also parameterized and adjustable) to verify whether the algorithm has been able to provide a valid, dependable connection.

  #### 4.5.
-Lane continuation and detection history
+Lane Continuation and Detection History

 Another challenge was continuing the lane display if lane detection was unsuccessful for one or more video frames.
 In these situations, we expect the pipeline to fallback on previous detection information to display lane detections as long as it possibly can.